“Freiheit für Lina”: The Trial of the Female Militant Leftist that Mobilized Thousands in Leipzig

 Around 17:30 the march arrived at its final destination of Connewitz Cross.
 More moderate participants began to disperse, while hundreds of members of the black bloc constructed barricades and lit small fires.
 A group of militants started rapidly prying up the cube-shaped cobblestones that pave the old square and tossing them into a pile for ammunition against the police.
 The crowd thinned until only the hardline radicals remained, as the weather turned to rain and police had so far shown minimal engagement with the march.

 Various BePo units in full riot gear began to emerge from peripheral streets and immediately came under attack from a hail of stones, bottles and fireworks.
-The police absorbed a bit of the barrage, before rushing in from multiple angles, firing crowd control rounds into the square.
+The police absorbed a bit of the barrage, before rushing in from multiple angles and engaging the bloc with shields and clubs.
 They were supported by the large water-cannon trucks known as “Wasserwerfer 9000,” which doused members of the black bloc and turned their cannons on the small fires and burning barricades.
 A police helicopter flew overhead.
 Some violent arrests were made during the spontaneous BePo rushes against the bloc, and in one such rush, well-known photojournalist Connall Kearney was flung by police against a car and onto the ground, injuring his knee and ruining his camera.
 Police used an armored vehicle to plow through the largest barricade in the square.
 With that, the “Wir sind alle LinX” soli-demo concluded.

 Who is Lina E.?